 Perhaps you’d like to install a mobile scanner in your car, either for personal or professional reasons.
 Much like a citizen’s band radio, a mobile scanner requires professional installation.
 The channel capacity of a mobile unit exceeds that of a handheld in most cases, and the controls tend to be easier to use.

 On the downside, certain channels could be highly distracting to drivers.
 For safety’s sake, if you become distracted by a channel on your mobile police scanner, please tune it out.

-Perhaps you want access to a radio scanner while walking through your neighborhood or hiking in a remote location.
+Perhaps you want access to a radio scanner while walking through your neighbourhood or hiking in a remote location.
 A handheld scanner addresses this issue, although the word “handheld” does not necessarily mean “easily portable” in this case.
-Many handheld scanners are the size and weight of a military walkie talkie, not a compact smartphone.
+Many handheld scanners are the size and weight of a military walkie-talkie, not a compact smartphone.